Emeline Meaker: Execution

 On March 30, 1883, the morning of her scheduled execution, Meaker ate a large beefsteak, three potatoes, a slice of bread and butter, a piece of meat pie, and a cup of coffee.
 Then, at her request, she went to view the gallows, remarking that it was not half as bad as she thought it would be.
 She sent a message to her husband through the sheriff, and then ate a lunch consisting of two boiled eggs, two slices of toast, one potato, one doughnut, and a cup of coffee.

 Over 125 spectators gathered in the prison guardroom at the Vermont State Prison in Windsor County, and it was reported that the sheriff was besieged with requests for passes to witness the hanging.
 When Meaker was finally led to the gallows, and asked (by slip of paper as she was deaf) if she had anything to say, Meaker said in a low voice, "May God forgive you all for hanging me, an innocent woman.
 I am as innocent as that man standing here," indicating a deputy.
 None of her family was present at the execution and her husband and children did not accept her body for burial after the execution.

+Aftermath of the execution and deaths and burials of the members of the Meaker family

+Emeline Meaker's 18-year-old son Almon Meaker spent the rest of his life in prison, for his role in the poisoning and murder of nine-year-old Alice Meaker, where he died thirteen years later on 28 November 1893, in the prison cell at Windsor, Windsor County, Vermont, at the age of 32.

+After his first wife's execution, Horace C. Meaker lived a relatively obscure life and mostly away from public view; five years later in 1888, Horace married Weltha E. Rogers (1874-1950) and took her to be his second wife; only two years after they had married, Horace Meaker and Weltha E. Rogers got divorced and their marriage had ended in 1890, and Weltha E. Rogers married John Herman Rogers (1867-1957) the next year in 1891, with whom she had only one son who had died in infancy in 1894.
+Horace C. Meaker himself had died on 22 January 1904, in Barre, Washington County, Vermont, at the age of 72.
+His body is buried in the Elmwood Cemetery in Barre, Washington County, Vermont.
+Because Horace Meaker was a army veteran who had fought as a soldier in the American Civil War as a young adult man, his body was buried in the military veteran section of the cemetery and his gravestone is decorated with six American flags and with the honorary and military title Veteran of the Civil War.
+As a result, his body was buried alongside the bodies of four other adult men who had also fought in the American Civil War and also had American flags and also had the honorary and military titles of Veterans of the Civil War as well.